linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 24 - Portfolio Performance Evaluation.md

 Performance of bills, equities, and perfect (annual) market timers.
 Initial investment  $= \$  1$

-The first row in Table 24.5 shows the terminal value of investing  \$1 in bills over the 95 years (1927-2021) is\$ 21, while the terminal value of the same initial investment in equities is 10,546.
+The first row in Table 24.5 shows the terminal value of investing \$1 in bills over the 95 years (1927-2021) is \$21, while the terminal value of the same initial investment in equities is 10,546.
 We pointed out in Chapter 5 that as impressive as the difference in terminal values is, it is best interpreted as no more than compensation for the risk borne by equity investors.
 As we've already seen, the annual difference in returns is just about 8.6\%, which doesn't seem as dramatic.
 Notice that the standard deviation of the all-equity investor was a hefty 19.89\%.

 Now observe that the terminal value of the perfect timer is 1.51 million, a 143-fold increase over the already large terminal value of the all-equity strategy!
 In fact, this result is even better than it looks because the return to the market timer is truly risk-free.
 This is the classic case where a large standard deviation (13.34\%) has nothing to do with risk.
 Because the timer never delivers a return below the risk-free rate, the standard deviation is a measure of good surprises only.